OnyxFox-Development/OFlib/README.md

 OFlib
 =====

-A library consisting of many generic classes we use frequently
+A library consisting of many generic classes we use frequently.